 This is especially important for younger children with shorter attention spans.
 Each child is an individual.
 For a particular 2 year old, the show lasted 2 hours with only 5 friends.
 Other 8 year olds will last 30 minutes before they want to jump in the fun jump.
 On average, most children will be engrossed and spell bound.
 No child wants to sit down as soon as they arrive to a party.
 They are excited to play with their friends.

-We plan to arrive 30 minutes prior to our scheduled start time.
-If we have a show after yours, we will be on a strict schedule.
-Otherwise, we don't wear a watch.
-We are having as much fun as the children are.
-The show is designed to share 25 animals in an hour.
+I plan to arrive 30 minutes prior to the scheduled start time.
+If I have a show after yours, we will be on a strict schedule.
+Otherwise, I don't wear a watch.
+I am having as much fun as the children are.
+The show is designed to share 21 animals in an hour.
 Digital cameras and many photos taken, do slow the pace down.

-We do our best to answer the many questions during a "performance", but most of the answers are already built into the "routine".
-We do have valuable information that we would love to be known by all.
+I do my best to answer the many questions during a "performance", but most of the answers are already built into the "routine".
+I do have valuable information that I would love to be known by all.
 Entertaining your guests is a priority, but educating everyone is an underlying goal.
-Our years of actual experience can not easily be found.
-Personally, I have been working with 100s of reptiles and amphibians since 1989.
+My 29 years of daily hands-on experience can not easily be found.
+I have been working with 100s of reptiles and amphibians since 1989.
 What you see is not the extent of what I have maintained and tended.
 The show is for children.
 I never get too technical about specifics.
 The emphasis will be on proper approach, petting and handling to teach respect for the natural behavior of each animal.

 Thanks for reading.